 To restore the desertified Badia an IWM plan was developed using hillslope implemented water harvesting micro catchments as a targeted restoration approach (Tabieh et al., 2015).
 Mechanized Micro Rainwater Harvesting (MIRWH) technology using the 'Vallerani plough' (Antinori and Vallerani, 1994; Gammoh and Oweis, 2011; Ngigi, 2003) is being widely applied for rehabilitation of highly degraded rangeland areas in Jordan.
-Tractor digs out small water harvesting pits on the contour of the slope (Figure 3.17) allowing the retention, infiltration and the local storage of surface runoff in the soil (Oweis, 2017).
-The micro catchments are planted with native shrub seedlings, such as saltbush (Atriplex halimus), with enhanced survival as a function of increased soil moisture (Figure 3.18) and increased dry matter yields (>300 kg ha-1) that can serve as forage for livestock (Oweis, 2017; Tabieh et al., 2015).
+Tractor digs out small water harvesting pits on the contour of the

-Simultaneously to MIRWH upland measures, the gully erosion is being treated through intermittent stone plug intervention (Figure 3.19), stabilising the gully beds, increasing soil moisture in proximity of the plugs and dissipating the surface runoff's energy, and mitigating further back-cutting erosion and quick drainage of water.
-Eventually, the treated gully areas silt up and dense vegetation cover can re-establish.
-In addition, grazing management practices are implemented to increase the longevity of the treatment.
-Ultimately, the recruitment processes and revegetation shall control the watershed's hydrological regime through rainfall interception, surface runoff deceleration and filtration, combined with the less erodible and enhanced infiltration characteristics of the rehabilitated soils.
-In-depth understanding of the Badia's rangeland status transition, coupled with sustainable rangeland management, are still subject to further investigation, development and adoption; required to mitigate the ongoing degradation of the Middle Eastern rangeland ecosystems.
+- 1 slope (Figure 3.17) allowing the retention, infiltration and the local storage of surface runoff in the soil - 2 (Oweis, 2017).
+The micro catchments are planted with native shrub seedlings, such as saltbush (Atriplex - 3 halimus), with enhanced survival as a function of increased soil moisture (Figure 3.18) and increased - 5 Simultaneously to MIRWH upland measures, the gully erosion is being treated through intermittent stone plug intervention (Figure 3.19), stabilising the gully beds, increasing soil moisture in proximity 6 7 of the plugs and dissipating the surface runoff's energy, and mitigating further back-cutting erosion and 8 quick drainage of water.
+Eventually, the treated gully areas silt up and dense vegetation cover can re-9 establish.
+In addition, grazing management practices are implemented to increase the longevity of the 10 treatment.
+Ultimately, the recruitment processes and revegetation shall control the watershed's 11 hydrological regime through rainfall interception, surface runoff deceleration and filtration, combined 12 with the less erodible and enhanced infiltration characteristics of the rehabilitated soils.
+In-depth 13 understanding of the Badia's rangeland status transition, coupled with sustainable rangeland 14 management, are still subject to further investigation, development and adoption; required to mitigate 15 the ongoing degradation of the Middle Eastern rangeland ecosystems.